 The SIPRI has time series from 1972 to 1994 in national currency at current prices for the calendar year.
 As noted in the discussion on Bangladesh in Rolland (1994), there were considerable divergences between the published estimates for military expenditure in SIPRI Yearbook 1992 and the UN's National Accounts Statistics 1990.
 The divergence was particularly great in 1985.
 While the UN reported total military expenditure of 1138 million taka, the SIPRI estimated the amount at 5790 million taka.
 (This was more in line with the IMF which estimated military expenditure at 5061 million taka in 1985.)
-In the latest available editions of the yearbooks (SIPRI Yearbook 1995 and National Accounts Statistics 1992), the UN's figure is very close to that of the SIPRI, putting military expenditure in 1985 at 5815 million taka, whereas the SIPRI has retained its figure.
+In the latest available editions of the yearbooks with information on 1985 (SIPRI Yearbook 1995 and National Accounts Statistics 1992), the UN's figure is very close to that of the SIPRI, putting military expenditure in 1985 at 5815 million taka, whereas the SIPRI has retained its figure.
 There are now only small divergences in the information from the two sources in the period it is possible to compare.
 The last rate for military expenditure/GDP which the SIPRI has calculated is for 1992, probably as a result of the lack of information on GDP.
+The series have not been revised or extended in the SIPRI Yearbook 1996.

-The ACDA has time series from 1972 through 1993 and, as noted in section 2.2, these are only presented in US dollars calculated with the help of the official exchange rate.
+The ACDA has time series from 1972 through 1994 and, as noted in section 2.2, these are only presented in US dollars calculated with the help of the official exchange rate.
 The source has also calculated military expenditure as a percentage of GDP and total government expenditure.
 The ACDA's rate for the military burden (military expenditure/GDP) is slightly higher than that of the SIPRI up to 1989.
 The divergence, however, is marginal and since 1990 the two sources have virtually the same rates.
+The ACDA has calculated military expenditure as a percentage of GDP at 1.7 per cent in 1994.

-The IISS has time series for military expenditure through 1994.
-The budgeted figure for 1995 is also presented.
+The IISS has time series for military expenditure through 1995.
+The budgeted figure for 1996 is also presented.
 For 1992, the rate for military expenditure as a percentage of GDP calculated by the IISS is the same as the rate indicated by the SIPRI.
-Changes in military expenditure as a share of GDP for 1993 and 1994 indicate that resources for the military sector are increasing in relative terms, with rates of 1.9 and 1.8 per cent, respectively.
+Changes in military expenditure as a share of GDP for 1993 indicate that resources for the military sector increased in relative terms, with a rate of 1.9 per cent.
+For 1994 and 1995 the IISS has calculated the military burden at 1.8 per cent.